 The most complaints came from the Split King size bed.
 This sie actually comes as two individual mattresses (as opposed to one mattress with two separate comfort foam layers).
 People had an especially difficult time getting sheets on/off the Split King because of these two separate mattresses.

 Mattresses like the FlexTop King or Split King – also makes it difficult to find comfort in the center of the mattress.
 Customers struggled with being able to have more intimate moments with their partner or even just feeling “stuck” in the valley created between the two mattresses.

 Those who also purchased an Adjustable Base with their Split King said that their mattresses would slide down and bunch at the bottom of the bed when they raised the head of their bed.
 This was a frequently reported complaint.

 Why Would Someone Pick This Model Over The Other Sleep Number Mattresses?

 Those who choose the I-10 mattress over other Sleep Number models are couples (most likely) who want all of the comfort features that Sleep Number offers.

-The I-10 lets you adjust your level of support and comfort with your Sleep Number setting with its reverse foam comfort layer.
-You also get the benefits of cooling technology and a soft and breathable duvet-style mattress top.
+The I-10 lets people adjust their level of support and comfort with their Sleep Number setting with its reverse foam comfort layer.
+They also get the benefits of cooling technology and a soft and breathable duvet-style mattress top.